domoconnell/domoconnell.github.io/index.md

 ##So, here we are...

 You have stumbled upon the personal portfolio and record of musings of Dom O'Connell.
 If you have arrived here by accident, apologies, why don't you have a quick scoot around anyway.
-You never know, you might like what you read - maybe.
+You never know, you might like what you read.

 ##What?